outdoorsy/interview-challenge-frontend/README.md

 When complete, please push your code to Github and send the link to the project or zip the project (including the `.git` directory) and send it back.

 Thank you and please ask if you have any questions!

+## Extra Credit 🚀🚀🚀
+- Implement a cool new feature we didn't ask for!
+- What would you do differently if you had a whole week to work on this?
+- What extra features would you implement if you had to consider:
+  - Performance
+  - Aesthetics
+  - Usability